History of Pennsylvania: War of 1812

+Western Pennsylvania development

 Settlers continued to cross the Allegheny Mountains.
 Pennsylvanians built many new roads, and the National Road cut through Southwestern Pennsylvania.
 Pennsylvania also saw the construction of thousands of miles of rail, and the Pennsylvania Railroad became one of the largest railroads in the world.
 Pittsburgh grew into an important town West of the Alleghenies, although the Great Fire of Pittsburgh devastated the town in the 1840s.
 In 1834, Pennsylvania completed construction on the Main Line of Public Works, a railroad and canal system that stretched across southern Pennsylvania, connecting Philadelphia and Pittsburgh.
 In 1812, Harrisburg was named the capital of the state, providing a more central location than Philadelphia.

 Pennsylvania had established itself as the largest food producer in the country by the 1720s, and Pennsylvania agriculture experienced a "golden age" from 1790 to 1840.
 In 1820, agriculture provided 90 percent of the employment in Pennsylvania.
 Farm equipment manufacturers sprang up across the state as inventors across the world pioneered new equipment and techniques, and Pennsylvanians such as Frederick Watts were a part of this scientific approach to farming.
 Pennsylvania farmers lost some of their political power as other industries emerged in the state, but even in the 2000s agriculture remains one of Pennsylvania's major industries.

 In 1834, Governor George Wolf signed the Free Schools Act, which created a system of state-regulated school districts.
 The state created the Department of Education to oversee these schools.
 In 1857, the Normal School Act laid the foundation for the creation of normal schools to train teachers.

 Several Pennsylvania politicians gained national renown.
 Frederick Muhlenberg of Pennsylvania served as the nation's first Speaker of the House of Representatives.
 Albert Gallatin served as the Secretary of the Treasury from 1801 to 1814.
-Democrat James Buchanan, the first and only President of the United States from Pennsylvania, took office in 1857 and served until 1861.
+Democrat James Buchanan, the first President of the United States from Pennsylvania, took office in 1857 and served until 1861.

+Prior to and during the American Civil War, Pennsylvania was a divided state.
+Although Pennsylvania had outlawed slavery, there were still Pennsylvanians who believed that the federal government should not interfere with the institution of slavery.
+One such individual was Democrat James Buchanan, the last pre-Civil War president.
+Buchanan's party had generally won presidential and gubernatorial elections in Pennsylvania.

+1856 and 1860 presidential elections

+The nascent Republican Party's first convention took place at Musical Fund Hall on Locust Street in Philadelphia.
+In the 1860 elections, the Republican Party won the state's presidential vote and the governor's office.